Archaeopteryx: The Bird-Like Dino

 The largest of the Archaeopteryx would've been the size of a raven or magpie.
 They had jaws with sharp teeth (unlike birds), 3 fingers with claws, a long bony tail, hyperextensible second toes (killing claw), and feathers (like modern birds)!

 The wings of Archaeopteryx were rounded, short, and asymmetrical which means it could fly (flightless birds have symmetrical wings).
-It was able to fly in cluttered environments including trees and bushes which is what birds such as crows and pheasants do.
+It was able to fly in cluttered environments including trees and bushes similar to birds such as crows and pheasants.

 Ancestry of Modern Birds?